 Our answer is, it’s a good approach.
 Here's why.

-Paired design—Your furnace is made to run with a corresponding air conditioner.
+Paired design—Your furnace.
 This might help better energy efficiency and performance.

 Technology advancements—There have been many recent increases in HVAC technology, especially in energy efficiency, air filtration and quiet running.
 You’ll receive these benefits all year when you improve the full system.